 Companies that offer hole-in-one insurance protect the hosting organization from paying excessive fees if someone would happen to win the grand prize.
 Here’s how it works.
 Your organization pays a hole-in-one insurance provider a fee (i.e. $300).
 This allows the hosting organization to advertise a large Grand Prize, without being liable for paying for it if someone should win.
 And, if there is a hole-in-one contest winner, the insurance company becomes fully responsible for paying out the prize.

-If you are interested in HIO insurance, our preferred partner is US Hole in One.
-They offer a variety of popular HIO insurance packages for charity golf tournaments across the country.
-Their process is easy AND affordable!
-It’s as simple as: choosing a prize, number of golfers expected at your event, and designating which par 3 hole you’ll hold the contest on.
+If you are interested in HIO insurance, you can get a quote right on our website.
+Our experienced partners offer a variety of popular HIO insurance packages for charity golf tournaments.
+Their process is easy and affordable!
+It’s as simple as choosing a prize (or prize value), number of golfers expected at your event, and designating which par 3 hole you’ll hold the contest on.

 There are plenty of additional golf tournament contests to consider as well including; Beat the Pro, Closest to the Pin, Longest Drive…and more!
 Golf fundraising raffles are also a fun way to reward participants with prizes and get golfers excited the day of the tournament.